-To work in research and development or to teach at the university level, an electrical engineer must have a master’s degree.
+To work in research and development or to teach at the university level, you must have a master’s in electrical engineering.
 Students can choose from a Master of Science in Electrical Engineering or a Master of Engineering degree.
 These 2-year degree programs differ in the amount of engineering courses you take.
 The Master of Engineering is a professional degree, while the Master of Science is not.

 There are two doctoral degrees to consider: the Doctor of Philosophy (Ph.D) in Engineering or the Doctor of Science in Engineering (Eng.Sc.D.).
 These programs differ in their requirements for residency, but the course requirements are typically the same.
 Most programs require a qualifying examination, a preliminary research examination, a dissertation and defense, and a final oral examination.
 Students typically have five years to complete a Ph.D. or Eng.Sc.D.
 Some programs allow individuals with undergraduate degrees in electrical engineering to go straight into a doctoral degree program.
 If a college or university offers both the Ph.D., and the Eng.Sc.D., students likely have to register with different schools or departments within the college or university.

 At the undergraduate level, courses cover topics like the workings and structure of devices and circuits, electrodynamics and fundamentals of engineering.
 Students typically complete design courses where they design electrical equipment and complete a cooperative education experience or internship as well.